rahimestayfun/share-with-us/README.md

 ## Storepo
-*It a blog site that anyone can share their first day experience at work with everyone.
-The website was built with Html, Css, and React and Recaptcha verification was used to verify the blogger.*
+*It is a blog site that anyone can share their first day experience at work with everyone.
+The website was built with Html, Css, React, React-router-dom and Recaptcha verification was used to verify the blogger.*
 ## Screenshots

 #### Home view